MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Providers/Certificate-Provider.md

  Cert:

 ## SHORT DESCRIPTION
- Provides access to X.509 certificate stores and certificates in Windows PowerShell.
+ Provides access to X.509 certificate stores and certificates in PowerShell.

 ## DETAILED DESCRIPTION
- The Windows PowerShell Certificate provider lets you navigate the certificate namespace and view the certificate stores and certificates.
+ The PowerShell Certificate provider lets you navigate the certificate namespace and view the certificate stores and certificates.
 It also lets you open the Certificates snap-in for the Microsoft Management Console (MMC).

  NOTE: Beginning in Windows PowerShell 3.0, the Microsoft.PowerShell.Security module that contains the [Certificate Provider](Certificate-Provider.md) is not imported automatically into every session.
 To use the Cert: drive, use the [Import-Module](../../Microsoft.PowerShell.Core/Import-Module.md) cmdlet to import the module, or run a command that uses the Cert: drive, such as a "[Set-Location](../../Microsoft.PowerShell.Management/Set-Location.md) Cert:" command.